MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/AppLocker.md

 -   [Path](#BKMK_Path): Identifies an application by its location in the file system of the computer or on the network

--   [File hash](#BKMK_FileHash): Represents the system\-computed cryptographic hash of the identified file
+-   [File hash](#BKMK_FileHash): Represents the system-computed cryptographic hash of the identified file

 ### <a name="BKMK_Publisher"></a>Publisher
 This condition identifies an application based on its digital signature and extended attributes when available.
-The digital signature contains information about the company that created the application \(the publisher\).
+The digital signature contains information about the company that created the application (the publisher).
 Executable files, DLLs, Windows installers, Packaged apps, and Packaged app installers also have extended attributes, which are obtained from the binary resource.
 Attributes for executable files, DLLs, and Windows installers contain the name of the product that the file is a part of, the original name of the file as supplied by the publisher, and the version number of the file.
 In Packaged apps and Packaged app installers, these extended attributes contain the name and the version of the application package.

 > [!NOTE]
 > Rules that are created in the Packaged app and Packaged app installer rule collection can only have the Publisher condition because Windows does not support unsigned Packaged apps or Packaged app installers.